-At Pucamayo East, a residual quartz-alunite lithocap has been mapped over an area of 3 x 2 kilometres with anomalous gold and silver mineralization hosted in large hydrothermal breccia bodies and residual quartz, locally with a vuggy texture.
+At Pucamayo East, a residual quartz-alunite lithocap has been mapped over an area of 3×2 kilometres with anomalous gold and silver mineralization hosted in large hydrothermal breccia bodies and residual quartz, locally with a vuggy texture.
 In addition, a separate stockwork veinlet zone with anomalous copper and gold has been defined which may be related to the top of a gold-copper porphyry system, not necessarily related to the outcropping lithocap.
 There are a series of at least seven precious metal enriched intermediate sulphidation quartz epithermal veins in the area.

-The Company has made the decision, subject to financing, to advance the Pucamayo project internally.
+The Company has made the decision advance the Pucamayo project internally.
 The company retained Dr. Jeff Hedenquist, an independent consultant who specializes in this geological environment, to visit the project in July 2017 and comment on the geological setting and exploration potential.
 Amongst his comments, Dr. Hedenquist recommended initial drill testing of the gold-bearing breccia body and related structural feeders of the lithocap, as well as drill testing the stockwork veinlet zone which may be the top of a porphyry gold-copper system.
 The full text of Dr. Hedenquist's report is available on the Company's website.

 In June 2018 the Company received written confirmation from the Ministry of Energy and Mines that its DIA at Pucamayo east, issued in 2015 with an expiry in March of 2018, has had its expiry extended until March 5, 2020.
+The Company is now planning an exploration program on Pucamayo, with geophysics expected to be initiated in the Company's second quarter.